nataliepcodes/nataliepcodes/README.md

 * I like programming, I am into Agile, psychology and enjoy reading books
 * I am studying software engineering 👩‍💻
 * I use this space to save + share some of the projects that I have been working on since I have started coding, and continued either through trying various training, self-study, as a hobby, or through software engineering studies
-* The projects in this space are not perfect, and are not overly advanced, they have evolved just as my skills and interests in various languages and their applications.
-Some projects were tried just out of curiosity to try the programming concepts that I had randomly discovered.
-With time, as the skills continue to develop further, the goal is for the quantity of the projects to decrease, and the level of difficulty and quality to increase
-* Disclaimer: I started creating _readme_ files only in 2023.
-I commit for any projects going forward to have a README.md file :)
 * Welcome to my GitHub space!🚀

 ## Projects 📂